peteroupc/html3dutil/doc/BSplineCurve.md

 ### BSplineCurve#fitRange(ep1, ep2)

-Creates a curve evaluator object for a curve that follows the same path as this one but has its U coordinates remapped to fit the given range.
+Creates a curve evaluator object for a curve that follows the same path as this one but has its u-coordinates remapped to fit the given range.
-For example, this method can be used to shrink the range of U coordinates from [-&pi;, &pi;] to [0, 1] without shortening the path of the curve.
+For example, this method can be used to shrink the range of u-coordinates from [-&pi;, &pi;] to [0, 1] without shortening the path of the curve.
 Here, -&pi; now maps to 0, and &pi; now maps to 1.